Skip to main content

 “We ask him.”

-Since our introduction, in 1986, to Dr. Schuller and his pragmatic approach to possibility thinking we had been commuting every Sunday from Santa Monica to Garden Grove to attend services.
+Since our introduction to Dr. Schuller and his pragmatic approach to possibility thinking in 1986, we have been commuting every Sunday from Santa Monica to Garden Grove to attend services.

 In addition to his sermons, we began reading Dr. Schuller’s books.
-Among the most influential, Move Ahead with Possibility Thinking.
-First published in 1967.
-We were becoming new people.
-Possibility Thinkers.
+One of the most influential is Move Ahead with Possibility Thinking, first published in 1967.
+We were becoming new people—Possibility Thinkers.

 Are you a possibility thinker?
 Do you look for reasons why something can’t be done instead of searching for ways to achieve it?

-My listening friends, Possibility Thinking does not just happen overnight, it takes time, faith, and the daily discipline of putting good; clean, positive, powerful thoughts into your mind.
+My listening friends, Possibility Thinking does not happen overnight.
+It takes time, faith, and the daily discipline of putting good, clean, positive, powerful thoughts into your mind.

-During my early days as a young educator, I diligently worked to build my self-esteem.
+I diligently worked to build my self-esteem during my early days as a young educator.
 The “positive thinking” movement was in full force.
 My favorites were Zig Ziglar, Dennis Waitley, and Earl Nightingale.
-While listening to cassette recordings, they made mention of this television pastor who preached Possibility Thinking weekly on The Hour of Power.
+While listening to cassette recordings, they mentioned this television pastor who preached Possibility Thinking weekly on The Hour of Power.

-Honestly, his name simply slipped through my conscious thoughts until that day Lori showed me the Los Angeles Times announcing that Dr. Norman Vincent Peal would be speaking at The Crystal Cathedral.
+Honestly, his name slipped through my conscious thoughts until Lori showed me the Los Angeles Times announcing that Dr. Norman Vincent Peale would be speaking at The Crystal Cathedral.

-I’m proud to say, on October 22, 2021, we will celebrate our 33rd wedding anniversary.
+I’m proud to say that on October 22, 2025, we will celebrate our 37th wedding anniversary.
 That moment changed both our lives forever . . .

-This is Patrick Ball, thanks for listening.
+I'm Patrick Ball.
+Thanks for listening.
 See you in the next episode.

 Comments